 Just like cauliflower rice, shirataki can be used as a side dish, or added to all sorts of keto recipes.
 It has fewer carbs than cauliflower rice and is ideal for those who keep their carb limit very low.
 You can even combine some cauliflower rice and shirataki rice to suit your taste.

 Beware that just like shirataki noodles, shirataki rice may reduce the bioavailability of oral medications.
 Any oral medications should be taken 1 hour before or 4 hours after any meal containing shirataki (glucomannan).
 Because it may also reduce the bioavailability of vitamins and minerals, you should not overuse products containing glucomannan.
 The vast majority of your diet should be focused on real food high in nutrients!

 Rutabaga, Turnips, Radishes, and Cauliflower

 All of these low-carb options are ideal substitutes for potatoes.
 Just like potatoes, you can roast, fry, mash or boil them.
 Other similar vegetables that can be swapped for potatoes are kohlrabi and celeriac.

-I use a high-speed blender for a very smooth texture, like I did in this Keto Celeriac Cauli-Mash or you can use an immersion blender if you prefer your mash chunky.
+I use a high-speed blender for a very smooth texture, like I did in this Keto Celeriac Cauli-Mash, or you can use an immersion blender if you prefer your mash chunky.

-From all of the options I've tried, rutabaga works best as an alternative to potato fries.
+Of all of the options I've tried, rutabaga works best as an alternative to potato fries.
 Another great option popular in the keto community seems to be jicama although I haven't tried it myself and it may not be available outside the US.

 Other vegetables such as zucchini, eggplant or mushrooms are a good alternative to crispy snacks like potato crisps.